borntofrappe/python-scripts/connect-four/README.md

 ### List comprehension

-With a for loop, create a list as follows:
+With a for loop, you create a list as follows:

 ```py
 nums = []